Thames Water: nationalisation is not the way forward says new chairman

 This route was most recently taken with energy supplier Bulb after it ran into financial difficulties.

-Iain Coucher, chairman of water industry regulator Ofwat, told the committee of MPs that "at this point" he is "confident the shareholders will inject some cash".
+Iain Coucher, chairman of water industry regulator Ofwat, told the committee of MPs that "at this point" he was "confident the shareholders will inject some cash".

-But he warned that problems at Thames Water are "deep-rooted" and its current situation was a consequence of its under performance.
+But he warned that problems at Thames Water were "deep-rooted" and its current situation was a consequence of its underperformance.

 "They need to fix that as quickly as possible otherwise they will have the same problems in the future," he said.